 Managing user requests : Under Law 25, users have the right to request access to their data, rectify it, delete it or object to its processing for marketing reasons.
 SMEs will need to put systems in place to manage these requests effectively.

 It is important to note that these changes do not only apply to SMEs based in Quebec, but to any company that collects or uses data from Quebec residents, regardless of its location.
-Therefore, SMEs must be aware of the implications of this law, even if they are based outside of Quebec.
+Therefore, SMEs should be aware of the implications of this law, even if they are based outside of Quebec.

 -